duglin/helloworld/README.md

 The first list is the list of native Kube resources, and the second list contains the Knative ones.
 That's a lot of stuff!
 And I mean that in a good way!
-One of my personal goals for Knative is to offer up a more user friendly user experience for Kube users.
+One of my goals for Knative is to offer up a more user friendly user experience for Kube users.
 Sure Kube has a ton of features but with that flexibility has come complexity.
 Think about how much learning and work is required to setup all of these resources that Knative as done